neworderby/PowerBI/README.md

-PBI Dashboards using synthetic and open-surce data:
+PBI Dashboards using synthetic and open-source data:

  1. Customer shopping data with forecast of revenue: